 Drogon’s scales are black, his horns and spinal plates are blood red, and his eyes are smoldering red pits. — A Dance With Dragons

 Rhaegal: Name for Rhaegar Targaryen, the crown prince of Westeros who died in Robert’s Rebellion after kidnapping Lyanna Stark, Rhaegal is the green dragon;

 His green scales are a dark green, the green of moss in the deep woods at dusk, just before the light fades, and they gleam like jade.
 His teeth and claws are black. — A Clash Of Kings

-Red Wedding: Dynastic marriages aren’t love matches, they’re contracts.
-When Robb Stark broke his contract with Walder Frey of the Twin Towers and marries Talisa, the stage is set for a massacre.
-By the time the check comes, everyone has either been killed, or has killed someone.
+Red Wedding: Dynastic marriages aren’t loving matches, they’re contracts.
+When Robb Stark broke his contract with Walder Frey of the Twin Towers and married Talisa, the stage is set for a massacre.
+By the time the check comes, everyone has either been killed or has killed someone.
 Good times.
 But is the Red Wedding solely the work of the Frey’s?